OndrejSlamecka/pv021/readme.md

 reasonable configurations achieve good results, the network has to be set up in a really wrong way to not work (e.g. very low learning rate, extreme momentum, ten inner layers,...).

-WARNING: The certainty below includes the learning set.
-The table will be fixed soon.

     name  topology     learning   momentum  certainty  max certainty  incorrect/unsure rate                 threshold  in %